Table of Contents

 Key Takeaways

-• Understanding the different types of riders and their benefits is crucial.
-This knowledge can assist in selecting the right additional coverage to enhance your life insurance policy, providing you with the protection you desire without financial strain.
+- Understanding the types of riders and their benefits is essential for choosing the right additional coverage to enhance your life insurance without financial strain.

 What Are Life Insurance Riders?